Define hostnames in DNS

 Example: https://exampleportal.com/

-Please note: The final slash (/) is required.
-Many browsers add the slash automatically even if it is not entered.
+Note The specification of a final slash is required.
+Many browsers also add the slash automatically without manual input.

 Windows - IIS

-If the DNS server has been configured correctly, the IIS homepage will be shown.
+If the DNS server is configured correctly, the IIS start page is displayed.

 Linux

-If the DNS server has been configured correctly, the NGINX homepage will be shown.
+If the DNS server is configured correctly, the -NGINX start page is displayed.